Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

   A UUID representing this user.
 Note that it's not client_id, nor can it be used to link to a client_id.
 :is_clicked:
   Whether or not the user also clicked the suggestion.
+When true, we will also send a separate click ping.
+When the impression ping is recorded because the user dismissed ("blocked") the suggestion, this will be false.
 :matched_keywords (**Removed from Firefox 97**):
   The matched keywords that lead to the suggestion.
 This is only included when the user has opted in to data collection and the suggestion is provided by